hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

       * A combination of both L1 and L2 regularization
       * l1_ratio =1, lasso; l1_ratio =0, ridge; between 0, 1, a combination of lasso and ridge
   * L1, L2 explaination
+  * As we increase the size of the training data, the bias could increase while the variance could decrease.

 1. Linear Regression takes following assumptions: